bacontime/games-mirror/rules/abstract-dameo.md

 Several pages mention a dropped "Huff rule" which means you can choose not to capture.
 But that destroys your own piece.

+It's astounding how several pages (canadian, malaysian, etc.) talk about the huffing rules as if its something unique to their variant.
 -->